CrazyForks/Anemll/docs/troubleshooting.md

 This document provides solutions to common issues encountered while using the Anemll project.

+Model conversion script provides dependecies checks during start up It checks for Python, pip, coremltools, coremlcompiler, and macOS version.
+We also check for supported model architectures and quantization.

+Script is located in `./anemll/utils/check_dependencies.sh`

+Parent script is `./anemll/utils/convert_model.sh`

+If you confident it's incorrectly reporting an issue, you can skip the check by adding `--skip-check` flag to convert_model.sh

 ## Common Issues

 ### 1. Python Not Installed